How to Sell a House By Owner in Missouri

 Make sense of the research

 Compare your home’s features against the nearby comps you collected.
 Hopefully, the houses you studied give an indication of an appropriate price range for your home.
-From there, you can make dollar adjustments based on characteristics that add value (patios, curb appeal, an extra bedroom) versus detracting from it (a busy street, deferred maintenance, less square footage).
+From there, you can make dollar adjustments based on characteristics that add value, such as patios, curb appeal, or an extra bedroom, versus characteristics that reduce value, such as a busy street, deferred maintenance, or less square footage, to name a few.

-A fenced backyard, deck, or rec room are some of the most valuable home features in Missouri.
+A fenced back yard, deck, or recreation room are some of the most valuable home features in Missouri.

 3. Photograph your home